-Managers are under fire these days.
-Zappos “got rid of their bosses” recently.
+Managers as a group have been constantly under fire in the tech industry for my entire career.
+Zappos “got rid of their bosses” for a while.
+In 2001, Larry Page famously fired all of Google’s managers.
 And it’s no wonder.
 From Dilbert to “Office Space”, we all know the trope of the useless and conniving political player who’s managed to entrench himself into an otherwise well-meaning organization.
 He holds the keys to advancement, adds little value, makes other people miserable, seeks only more power.

 But I’m here to say that the Bill Lumberghs and the pointy-haired bosses are not a natural symptom of organizations.
 Rather, they are a natural symptom of organizations that refuse to take good management seriously.
 They’re indicative of an organization that cares too much about what they’re doing and not enough about how they’re doing it.
 And this is especially prevalent in tech.
 Here’s what tech has effectively said about management:

 We can’t do this well, so we’re not going to do it at all.

 This is actually a great approach to making it to your next funding round.
 Minimize distractions.
 Offload everything.
 Focus on the core problem.
 That’s a strength, but one of the best business thinkers I’ve ever encountered says this:

 Whatever your strengths are, they will likely lead straight into your weaknesses.

 Good startups are by definition great at focus, outsourcing, offloading, abstracting problems.
 It’s no wonder they look at this big messy problem of leadership and management and think first, “How can we avoid doing this at all?”
 And it’s fine to do that with your servers or your lunch, but not okay to do it with leadership.